chrobid/queue/README.md

 # queue
 This is an integer queue!
 It's very simple and is a learning project for me.
 As far as I can tell, it's a dequeue using a doubly linked list.

-A cutesy program to play with this queue exists at https://github.com/chrobid/queueplay
+A cutesy program that lets you play with this queue exists at https://github.com/chrobid/queueplay

 To use queueplay to play with this queue:
 1. [Install go](https://golang.org/doc/install)